react-cosmos/react-cosmos/examples/README.md

+> Make sure you run `yarn install` in the root dir before running any example.

 These examples are tied to the Cosmos source.
 This makes them useful for internal development, but not for using them as a starter kit.
 You might also want to check these standalone examples:

 - [Flatris](https://github.com/skidding/flatris) (Redux, Jest snapshots)